-The Universal Human Values component, which acts as an anchor, develops awareness and sensitivity, feeling of equality, compassion and oneness, draw attention to society and nature, and character to follow through.
-It also makes them reflect on their
+The Universal Human Values component, which acts as an anchor, develops awareness and sensitivity, feeling of equality, compassion and oneness, draw attention to society and

 4We are aware that there are advantages in mixing the students from different depts.
 However, in mixing, it is our experience that the continuity of the group together with the faculty mentor breaks down soon after.
 Therefore, the groups be from the same dept. but hostel wings have the mixed students from different depts.
 For example, the hostel room allotment should be in alphabetical order irrespective of dept.